Attending opera for the first time?

 Hear from our new opera goers...

 “This was my first ever opera.
-I was absolutely blown away and will be going to see Carmen in February.
+I was absolutely blown away.
 We enjoyed the whole evening and liked the fact the ENO was welcoming and informal.
 Thank you for a wonderful experience.”

 “Really loved the sets and lighting, felt very immersed in the story despite it being our first opera.
 The performance was very inclusive being translated and also having subtitles above so that all the audience could follow.
 Would definitely recommend to a friend.”